BRDLF/AdventOfCode2022/CHANGEBLOG.md

+### Dec 7, 2022
+It's starting to get properly messy, now.
+By not thinking ahead in some of these problems i've gotten really sloppy & inefficient.
+But, it's complete.
+I'm thankful for that.

 ### Dec 6, 2022
 Didn't start as early as i'd wanted to, lots of errands about the house.
 But holy heck does Kotlin's `.distinct()` come in handy.
 Made this thing a breeze.